Skip to content

 Code Verifier

 The PKCE authorization flow starts with the creation of a code verifier.
-According to the PKCE standard, a code verifier is a high-entropy cryptographic random string with a length between 43 and 128 characters.
+According to the PKCE standard, a code verifier is a high-entropy cryptographic random string with a length between 43 and 128 characters (the longer the better).
 It can contain letters, digits, underscores, periods, hyphens, or tildes.

-The code verifier will be generated using the following JavaScript function:
+The code verifier could be implemented using the following JavaScript function:

 _10